 Dates in Table Names

-Updating and Editing Existing Tables
+Updating and Editing Existing Datasets

 No edits will be made to the internal SGID from 7:00PM to 10:00AM MST to allow for automated scripts to push accurate updates to ArcGIS Online and ArcGIS Server.
-AGRC will ensure that data is production-ready before the editing windows ends.
+AGRC will ensure that data is production-ready before the editing window ends.

-All database updates will be done during the editing window using swapper or some other automated process to reduce the amount of time with incomplete data.
+All database updates will be done during the editing window using Swapper or some other automated process to reduce the amount of time with incomplete data.

 All data updates being pushed into the SGID will have removed empty geometries and duplicate records with Sweeper or another automated process.

-All edits made to the internal SGID will be captured in
+All edits made to the internal SGID will be captured in the

 If making a schema change, please consider updating any domain descriptions that do not match the domain value.
 See this document to learn more about this effort.